 The world is getting more advanced technologically with every passing day.
 Most examinations that used to be simple paper and pen or oral testing are now purely computer based testing.
 Since change is constant, it is our duty to stay up to date so as not to miss out of the interesting things life has to offer.

 TRCN means the Teachers’ Registration Council of Nigeria.
 It is an agency under the Federal Ministry of Education, established with the major mandate of regulation and control of the teaching profession at all levels of the Nigerian Education System, both in the public and the private sectors.
 Every teachers are now required to write and pass Computer Based Test TRCN Professional Qualifying Examination and register with the agency before he/she can practice teaching in Nigeria.
-You may wish to buy completed module of educational courses.
+You may wish to download All-In-One Educational Courses.

 With the introduction of Computer Based Test, TRCN has shown its seriousness in moving education higher.
 To help teachers prepare and pass the PQE CBT, I highlighted very important points to note and follow: